kaisenlinux/manpages-dev/category/FTP/lFTP.md

               The directory is used to store temporary files for edit command.

        ~/.local/share/lftp/torrent/md/ or ~/.lftp/torrent/md/"
               The directory is used to store torrent metadata.
 It is especially useful for magnet links, cached metadata can be loaded from the directory.
-It  can also serve as torrent history, file names are the info_hash of torrents.
+It can also serve as  torrent  his‐ tory, file names are the info_hash of torrents.

        ~/.netrc
               The  file  is  consulted to get default login and password to a server when it is specified without a protocol to the `open' command.
 Passwords are also searched here if an URL with user name but with no password is used.

 SEE ALSO
        ftpd(8), ftp(1)
-       RFC854 (telnet), RFC959 (ftp), RFC1123, RFC1945 (http/1.0), RFC2052 (SRV RR), RFC2228 (ftp security extensions),  RFC2389  (ftp  FEAT),  RFC2428  (ftp/ipv6),
+       RFC854 (telnet), RFC959 (ftp), RFC1123, RFC1945 (http/1.0), RFC2052 (SRV RR), RFC2228 (ftp security extensions), RFC2389 (ftp  FEAT),  RFC2428  (ftp/ipv6),  RFC2518  (WebDAV),  RFC2616
-       RFC2518  (WebDAV), RFC2616 (http/1.1), RFC2617 (http/1.1 authentication), RFC2640 (ftp i18n), RFC3659 (ftp extensions), RFC4217 (ftp over ssl), BEP0003 (Bit‐
+       (http/1.1),  RFC2617  (http/1.1  authentication),  RFC2640  (ftp i18n), RFC3659 (ftp extensions), RFC4217 (ftp over ssl), BEP0003 (BitTorrent Protocol), BEP0005 (DHT Protocol), BEP0006
-       Torrent Protocol), BEP0005 (DHT Protocol), BEP0006 (Fast Extension), BEP0007 (IPv6 Tracker Extension), BEP0009 (Extension for Peers to Send Metadata  Files), BEP0010 (Extension Protocol), BEP0012 (Multitracker Metadata Extension), BEP0023 (Tracker Returns Compact Peer Lists), BEP0032 (DHT Extensions for IPv6). https://tools.ietf.org/html/draft-preston-ftpext-deflate-04 (ftp deflate transmission mode),
+       (Fast Extension), BEP0007 (IPv6 Tracker Extension), BEP0009 (Extension for Peers to Send Metadata Files), BEP0010  (Extension  Protocol),  BEP0012  (Multitracker  Metadata  Extension), BEP0023 (Tracker Returns Compact Peer Lists), BEP0032 (DHT Extensions for IPv6). https://tools.ietf.org/html/draft-preston-ftpext-deflate-04 (ftp deflate transmission mode),
        https://tools.ietf.org/html/draft-ietf-secsh-filexfer-13 (sftp).
        http://wiki.theory.org/BitTorrentSpecification